SnootierMoon/LambdaCalc/README.md

  * the successor, add, and multiply operations, written in functional style,
  * the S and K combinators,
- * the add function expressed with S and K combinators, demonstrating alpha-conversion to prevent captured variables.
+ * the add function expressed with S and K combinators, demonstrating alpha-conversion to prevent capture of variables.

 # TODO